 You’re Wrong About

 In this series, hosted by journalist Michael Hobbes and writer Sarah Marshall, each episode revisits a major event or person from recent history, cleverly correcting the conspiracies and debunking the myths that surround them.
-From the Stonewall uprising to the likes of Marie Antoinette and Diana, Princess of Wales, it sets right the consequences of media storms, public prejudices and vast misconceptions.
+From the Stonewall uprising to the likes of Marie Antoinette and Princess Diana, it sets right the consequences of media storms, public prejudices and vast misconceptions.

 How to Fail with Elizabeth Day